maclobdell/ftf2016/instructions.md

 1. Now press 'Build' (in the top bar)
 1. A file downloads (blinky.bin)
 1. Drag the file to the 'MBED' disk
-1. The board will flash (green).
-When it stops, hit the 'Reset' button.
+1. The green LED next to the USB cable will flash.
+1. **After flashing, hit the 'Reset' button (next to the USB cable) to start the program.**
 1. Blinky runs!

 **Optional:** We use [minar](https://docs.mbed.com/docs/getting-started-mbed-os/en/latest/Full_Guide/MINAR/) as our event scheduler.
 We use it to periodically run the blinky function, but we can also use it to delay execution.
 E.g.: